 Unfavorable changes in economic conditions, including declining consumer confidence, inflation, high unemployment, and the threat of recession, among others, may lead the Exchange's customers to modify coverage, not renew policies, or even cancel policies, which could adversely affect the premium revenue of the Exchange, and consequently our management fee.
-The extent to which economic conditions could impact the Exchange's operations and our management fee was exacerbated with the recent COVID-19 pandemic.
-The efforts to mitigate the spread of COVID-19 have resulted in recessionary conditions in the economy.
+The extent to which economic conditions could impact the Exchange's operations and our management fee was exacerbated with the COVID-19 pandemic.
+The extent and duration of the impacts to economic conditions remain uncertain as the pandemic continues to evolve.
 See Financial Condition, Liquidity and Capital Resources, and Part II, Item 1A.
 "Risk Factors" contained within this report for a discussion of the potential impacts of the COVID-19 pandemic on our operations.